 Bucky’s opponent, fellow LAPD cop Lee Blanchard (Aaron Eckhart), known as Mr. Fire, has no qualms about using him as a blood-soaked punching bag.
 And yet Bucky and Lee are buddies.

-Accompanied by the latter’s girlfriend, full-lipped blonde and former gun moll Kay Lake (Scarlett Johansson), they dine together, drink together, and watch together Paul Leni’s 1928 silent The Man Who Laughs, which stars Conrad Veidt as a man with a permanent, creepy grin.
+Accompanied by Lee’s girlfriend, full-lipped blonde and former gun moll Kay Lake (Scarlett Johansson), they dine together, drink together, and watch together Paul Leni’s 1928 silent The Man Who Laughs, which stars Conrad Veidt as a man with a creepy, permanent grin.
 That in turn gives Kay the chance to hold the hands of both of her companions.

 Who is what?

 Kay is a cute little siren and Bucky is madly in love/lust with her.
-His guilt knows no bounds, especially after Lee saves his life during a stakeout.
+His guilt, however, knows no bounds, especially after Lee saves his life during a stakeout.

-Shortly thereafter, police discover the mutilated corpse of Elizabeth Short (Mia Kirshner), a struggling Hollywood wannabe.
-Mr. Ice and Mr. Fire – who, under professional and personal pressure, has developed a drug addiction – are supposed to melt into one and find Short’s killer.
+Shortly thereafter, police discover the mutilated corpse of struggling Hollywood wannabe Elizabeth Short (Mia Kirshner).
+Mr. Ice and Mr. Fire – the latter, under professional and personal pressure, has become a drug addict – are supposed to melt into one and find Short’s killer.

 But who’s actually on the side of the law and who isn’t?
 And how to distinguish one’s friends from one’s enemies?